- A quick glance at what nibbler tool to use

 You need a nibbler that can cut through a wide variety of metals.

-Although you will probably be using your tool mainly for cutting sheet metal, it should be able to handle corrugated iron and other harder metals as well without losing its cutting edge too quickly.
+Although you will probably be using your nibbler for cutting sheet metal, the device should be able to handle not just corrugated iron but other harder metals without losing the sharpness on the cutting edge too quickly.

-You should also look at buying a replacement cutter head or 2 so you have them ready for when you need to replace it.
-Or choose a tool that includes extra punches for when they do wear out.
+And then, consider buying a replacement cutter head or two, so you have extras ready for when you need to replace the current blade.

 Choosing the best nibbler?

-Electric nibblers can cut through metal the quickest and are arguably the easiest metal cutting tool to use in general, they make very clean cuts and do an excellent job at cutting.
+Electric nibblers can cut through metal the quickest and are arguably the easiest metal-cutting tool to use in general.
+Expect the Makita to make very clean cuts and do an excellent job at cutting.

-For building and construction however electric nibblers made by Makita, Hitachi and Fein perform better than other metal cutting tools, utilizing good cutting design and power making them the best tool for cutting sheet metal for roofing and building work.
+For building and construction, however, electric nibblers made by Makita, Hitachi, and Fein perform better than other metal cutting tools, utilizing good cutting design and power to make the – best tool for cutting sheet metal for roofing and building work.

-Makita nibblers have more grunt and can cut thicker gauges than the air nibblers and other electric nibblers with both a 16 and 18 gauge model with a 5 or 6.2amp motor.
+Makita nibblers have more grunt and can cut thicker gauges than air nibblers and other electric nibblers with both a 16 and 18-gauge model with a 5 or 6.2amp motor.

 #1 The best quality and value nibbler

-The Makita JN3201 nibbler has 6.2 Amps of power making it the most powerful nibbler being able to cut up-to 10-Gauge roofing.
+The Makita JN3201 nibbler runs on 6.2 Amps of power, making it the most powerful nibbler to be able to cut up to 10 gauge roofing.

 Want better portability with a cordless nibbler?

-You can also get a portable nibbler with-out a lead, the best cordless nibbler is made by Makita it would give you the movement and flexibility to move without a compressor hose or power lead getting in your way when walking back and forwards on a roof fix or build.
+You can get a portable nibbler without a power lead.
+The best cordless nibbler range is made by Makita and will give you the movement and flexibility to move without a compressor hose or power lead getting in your way when walking back and forwards on a roof fix or build.

 Want better accuracy with air pressure?

-Air Nibblers are easier to use because they are smaller and have a smaller handle to hold onto.
+Air Nibblers are easier to use because the design is smaller and features a smaller, easier-to-grip handle to hold onto.

-Air nibblers cut fast and very smoothly, and are recommended for car panel work or more detailed roofing jobs as they are easier to hold move, and control with a smaller handle, but are a little less portable.
+Air nibblers cut fast and smoothly and are recommended for car panel work or more detailed roofing jobs as they are found to feel easier to hold, move, and control with the smaller size and lower weight.

 A nibbler drill attachment can be a cheaper alternative for DIY enthusiasts.